ADA-Funni/Reflaxe.GDScript-Tutorial/README.md

 5. Restart Command Prompt.
 ### Set up your project
 1. Run `cd (your project folder)` in the terminal.
-2. Copy this to a file named "hmm.json".
+2. Copy the following to a file named "hmm.json".
 ```json
 {
   "dependencies": [